 Here are some main points to consider while you’re researching luggage ahead of Amazon Prime Day 2020.
 The tighter you define your needs and wants, even down to brand, model, color, and size, the more empowered you’ll be during this or any other sales event.
 We won’t mention price, because luggage is available in extreme price ranges – and the prices generally reflect overall materials and build quality and durability.
 So, know your price range, and consider these points:

 The way you intend to use the luggage is likely the most significant determinant of overall quality and price.
 If you’re looking for a bag to schlep around from the coffee shop, to work, and for weekend trips, you don’t need to get too fancy.
 Special purpose luggage for frequent air travel, urban e-scooter commuting, and long term cruises may not sell in as high quantities as more general-purpose pieces or luggage sets.
 It might cost a bit more, but purpose-built luggage can make a big difference in carrying comfort and convenience.

 Buying luggage that’s too small or, more frequently, too large for the way you’ll use it most of the time is an easy mistake.
-If you have vague plans for a multi-month trip and want to be sure you buy sufficiently large luggage, consider what it will be like trying to get on a short flight where you’d prefer to carry on your luggage but can’t or how awkward it could be to transport a huge bag everywhere you go.
+If you have vague plans for a multi-month trip and want to be sure you buy sufficiently large luggage, consider learning about the basics of a carry-on luggage so you’d know whether it’s something you’d like to bring with you on a short flight, and then take with you everywhere.
 If you must buy luggage for that someday-in-the-future trip, try to save some funds for an everyday bag.